America's Newsroom

 America's Newsroom is an American television hard news program on Fox News Channel currently hosted by Bill Hemmer and Dana Perino live from 9 a.m. - 11 a.m. on Monday through Friday.

 The show focuses on the development of the day's events with interviews, current event updates, and political analysis.
 The show has been a part of the Fox News program lineup since February 12, 2007, and is the number one cable news broadcast in its time slot.

-The program is one of FNC's eight current straight news programs, with the others being Fox News Live, Special Report with Bret Baier, The Faulkner Focus, Fox Report, Fox & Friends First, The Story with Martha MacCallum and Fox News @ Night.
+The program is one of FNC's eight current straight news programs, with the others being Fox News Live, Special Report with Bret Baier, America Reports, The Faulkner Focus, Fox Report, Fox & Friends First, The Story with Martha MacCallum and Fox News @ Night.

-Substitute hosts include Mike Emanuel, Gillian Turner, Dagen McDowell, Trace Gallagher, Julie Banderas, Martha MacCallum and Sandra Smith.
+Substitute hosts include Mike Emanuel, Aishah Hasnie, Gillian Turner, Shannon Bream, Trace Gallagher, Julie Banderas, Martha MacCallum, Jacqui Heinrich and Sandra Smith.